jump-dev/JuMP.jl/docs/src/installation.md

 !!! tip
-    Pay careful attention to the output of the package manager when adding new packages, especially when you see a package being downgraded!
+    Pay careful attention to the output of the package manager when adding new packages, especially when you see a package being downgraded.